LynLynHol/alx-system_engineering-devops/0x00-shell_basics/README.md

 y
-Changes current directory to the previous on e lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+Changes current directory to the previous on e lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+Prints the type of file named iamafile which is in the /tmp directory